funilrys/pornhosts/CONTRIBUTING.md

 # Workflow

 The workflow is a bit clumsy, but the most reliable and simple.
-    1. You add an issue, describing your submission
+    1. You add an issue with you question, feature request or ?
-    1. You then open a MR (Merge Request) where you'll add you contribution
+    1. You open a MR (Merge Request) where you'll add your contribution

-## Why first issue then MR
-The simplest idea is often the most safe, and this is the very reason to this workflow.
-It is also giving the project a searchable database for added domains for comment, by which we can't add in other ways, as all the lists needs to be raw data; from which other scripts easily can work with, without first have to run several cleanup processes.

 # GPG signed
 We require all submissions to be signed with a valid GPG key.